 Recovery Support Options

-The CRP supports the many pathways to recovery.
+The CRP supports the many pathways to recovery, and CRP members are a part of many recovery communtiies.
 If you have a question about a recovery community or a particular meeting to attend, please contact us and someone from CRP will reach out to you.
 Learn more about some recovery support options.

 Mental Health Support

 If you are a BU student who would like to speak with a mental health provider about your substance use, please reach out to schedule an appointment with BU Behavioral Medicine at 617-353-3569.